 - Find out more about the water fluoridation practice

 According to a pediatric dentist in Falls Church, most of the cases of dental fluorosis are mild in nature; thus, it is neither painful nor it causes any permanent damage to a kid’s teeth.
 In some severe cases of dental fluorosis, it can be treated through a number of cosmetic dentistry techniques such as whitening or veneers.
 Treatments for dental fluorosis are not painful and can be easily carried out without any problems or irritation to kids.

 If you are noticing the change in the appearance of your kid’s teeth, then we recommend to consult a pediatric dentist for a dental checkup.
-If you are living in Falls Church, then contact Kakar Dental Group for dental fluorosis treatment today.
+If you are living in Falls Church, then contact Kakar Dental Group for fluorosis on baby teeth treatment today.
 Our dental team can give your child a whiter and healthier-looking smile that will stay with them forever.

 If you are interested in a brighter smile, then we encourage you to contact our dental office today at 703-534-1611.
 To schedule an appointment for pediatric dentistry in Falls Church, please contact us at https://kakardentalgroup.com/contact-us.